-EB: That’s a tough question.
+BETH: That’s a tough question.
 Looking back, I’m not sure I would be where I am today if I hadn’t gone through what I did.

 In 2011, Connecticut experienced a Halloween blizzard that left us without power for 11 days.
 I lost everything!
 I didn’t have the right kind of liability insurance.
 I wasn’t aware of the options available to businesses in the event of something like this happening.
 Lesson #1: Make sure you know and understand what insurance you need.

 I did payroll myself and got confused with all the taxes involved—all the what, when, to whom, and how.
 There was payroll tax, sales and use tax, withholding tax, business entity tax, and property tax.
 I had an accountant, but she was not proactive—she was a referral from my insurance company.
 That ended up being a $70,000 mistake.
 Lesson #2: Have an accountant who doesn’t sugar coat anything!